emacs-mirror/emacs/mps/manual/source/glossary/t.rst

         .. mps::

-            A :term:`bitmap` indicating which events the MPS should include in the :term:`telemtry stream`.
+            A :term:`bitmap` indicating which events the MPS should include in the :term:`telemetry stream`.
 It can be read or changed by calling :c:func:`mps_telemetry_control`.

     telemetry label